Anass Achahbar

-Anass Achahbar (أنس أشهبار; born 13 January 1994) is a Dutch professional footballer who plays as a midfielder for Liga I side Sepsi OSK.
+Anass Achahbar (أنس أشهبار; born 13 January 1994) is a Dutch professional footballer who plays as a midfielder for Vierde Divisie club Westlandia.

 Career

 Feyenoord

 Born in The Hague, Achahbar made his professional debut for Feyenoord on 28 August 2011, as he replaced Kelvin Leerdam in the 81st minute of the Eredivisie home match against Heerenveen (2–2).

 Achahbar scored his first goal for Feyenoord in the 93rd minute of the first leg of the UEFA Europa League qualifier against Sparta Prague in De Kuip, an important equalizer that meant that Feyenoord came away with a 2–2 draw.

 Arminia Bielefeld (loan)

 On 22 August 2013, Achahbar was sent on loan at Arminia Bielefeld until the end of the season.
 He made 11 appearances in the 2.
 Bundesliga for the club, and also played in the Oberliga Westfalen for the second team.
 After his loan, he returned to Feyenoord for the 2014–15 season.